BillJr99/Ursinus-CS173/_pages/Labs/Conditionals/lab-tellastory.md

 }
 ```

-Keep both versions in your program to submit!

 ### Hint: `if` and `else/if` Statements

 You can create your own "waterfall" of `else/if` statements using a shortcut notatation for the nested and cascading `if` statements above.
 For example: